chef/supermarket/README.md

 ### Local Environment

-These instructions are tested and verified on Mac OS X Yosemite
+These instructions are tested and verified on macOS Catalina (10.15)

 #### Dependency Services